History of Bolton Wanderers F.C.: Owen Coyle era (2010–2012)

 In the summer of 2011, Coyle released several players, including Johan Elmander, Tamir Cohen, Joey O'Brien and Jlloyd Samuel, as well as selling goalkeeper Ali Al Habsi to Wigan for a fee believed to be £4 million.
 Also, Danny Ward and Matthew Taylor were sold to Huddersfield Town and West Ham respectively for undisclosed fees.
 Coyle signed Darren Pratley and Nigel Reo-Coker on free transfers, Chris Eagles and Tyrone Mears from his former club Burnley for a joint fee in the region of £3 million and Tuncay and Dedryck Boyata on loan from VfL Wolfsburg and Manchester City respectively.
-On transfer deadline day, Bolton completed the signing of David N'Gog from Liverpool, and the loan of Gaël Kakuta from Chelsea.
+On transfer deadline day, Bolton completed the signing of David Ngog from Liverpool, and the loan of Gaël Kakuta from Chelsea.
 Bolton, however, started the season with just one win and six defeats, their worse start since the 1902–03 season when they were relegated.
 Their form then picked up towards the half-way point of the season and in January they climbed out of the relegation zone.
 During that month's transfer window, the club received their second-highest ever transfer fee when England defender Gary Cahill was sold to Chelsea for £7 million.
 Bolton used some of this money to bring in defender Tim Ream from the New York Red Bulls and forward Marvin Sordell from Watford, as well as the loan of Japanese midfielder Ryo Miyaichi from Arsenal for the rest of the season.

 On 17 March 2012, Coyle travelled to the London Chest Hospital with Fabrice Muamba who had suffered from a cardiac arrest while playing against Tottenham Hotspur at White Hart Lane in an FA Cup match.
 Muamba stayed in a critical condition and Coyle has now pleaded for the most support possible around the country for Muamba.

 On 13 May 2012, Bolton were relegated from the Premiership by one point on the last day of the season after drawing 2–2 with Stoke.
 In the aftermath of relegation, chairman Phil Gartside revealed the intention to cut the wage bill by half to ease financial concerns surrounding the club.
 Striker Ivan Klasnić and defender Mark Connolly were the first to leave the club.